Sakif-Hossain/microservice-archetecture-py/README.md

 - Scalability and Reliability:
   - Designed to handle a large user base and high traffic.
   - Utilizes MongoDb Gridfs to allow large media files to be uploaded in chunks.

+## Future Works
+- I have used google smtp service to send emails to the user, but google seems to block the account, maybe assuming it to be suspisious.
+Implement another way to sent notification to the user.
+- Implement a front-end to make it easier for the users to use the application.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.